The Impact Of Divorce On Children’s Mental Health

 Navigate the mental health impacts of divorce

-Immediate psychological effects of parental divorce
+Immediate psychological effects of parental divorce on children’s mental health

 Children exposed to divorce may encounter immediate psychological effects.
 These effects may vary based on the child's age and the severity of the conflict between divorced parents.

-Emotional responses to divorce may include:
+Emotional responses of children to parental divorce

 • Anxiety: Some children may become anxious about their future and stability.